simp/simp-packer/simp-testing/README.md

 Packer use TMPDIR variable for it temporary directory and it needs something like twice the space of the virtual machine so /tmp won't work.

-It will run and create a working diretory under the test directory where all the scripts,manifests and files are kept.
+It will run and create a working directory under the test directory where all the scripts,manifests and files are kept.
 This is deleted at the end.
-A time stamed log file is created in the top level of the test directory and all the output from packer is copied here.
+A time stamped log file is created in the top level of the test directory and all the output from packer is copied here.
 If the packer build fails, this is renamed from <date>.log to <date>.log.errors.

-3\.
-I don't have all the test working at this time.

 packer installs the iso, then packer uses the simp.json file to step it through configuring simp according to the simp_conf.yaml and running simp bootstrap.